-GEICO More (GM): As you know, traffic accidents do happen and sometimes it’s tempting to give the other driver the benefit of the doubt.
-But is it ever smart to wash your hands of it and just walk away from a car crash, even a minor fender bender?
+GEICO More (GM): Traffic accidents do happen and sometimes it’s tempting to give the other driver the benefit of the doubt.
+Is it ever smart to wash your hands of it and just walk away from a car crash — even a minor one?

-GM: In movies and on TV, we often see depictions of a fraudulent claimant hobbling into court on crutches or in a wheelchair, wearing bandages and a neck brace.
-But does that stuff really happen?
+GM: In movies and on TV, we see depictions of a fraudulent claimant hobbling into court on crutches or in a wheelchair, wearing bandages and a neck brace.
+Does that stuff really happen?

-GM: Why do they go to such ridiculous lengths?
+GM: Why would someone go to such ridiculous lengths?

 GM: In a courtroom, the judge considers many factors to determine who’s telling the truth.
 With insurance fraud, how can you tell when someone’s fibbing?